-Acknowledgements: The author thanks Hugh Deaner and Aneil Tripathy for valuable comments on a previous draft of this essay; all usual disclaimers apply.
+Acknowledgements: Thanks to Hugh Deaner and Aneil Tripathy for valuable comments on a previous draft of this essay; all usual disclaimers apply.
 The research was supported by a Swedish Research Council grant, “Climate Change and Transformations of Financial Risk.”

+Abstract

+Since their invention in 2007, green bonds have become a key mechanism by which money is channel into environmentally beneficial projects.
+However, questions about what, exactly, is ‘green’ about green bonds remain open.
+This lack of consensus represents one of the major obstacles to continuing the scale-up of green debt.
+To explore the challenges of ascertaining and communicating potential environmental benefits, this article explores the range of institutions involved in the origination and distribution of green bonds.
+It does so by conceiving of the connections between these institutions through the communication of risks, both financial and environmental, as the infrastructure of green bonds.
+The relative complexity of this infrastructure compared to that of ‘vanilla’ debt, owing to the added nodes in risk infrastructure because of the environmental side, is one of, if not the, most significant challenges.
+The article includes a visualization of this infrastructure of risk, demonstrating moments in which risk is originated, combined, partitioned, and held.
+The paper concludes with brief reflections on the utility of conceiving of the green debt value chain as the infrastructure of paired environmental-financial risk.

 Introduction

 Over the last decade, green bonds have emerged as a key financial mechanism for channeling investment into climate change mitigation and adaptation.
-From their creation by the European Investment Bank in 2007 through 2014, green bonds were a niche financial product issued by multilateral development banks to support green lending programs.
-While promising, early green bonds lacked standardization and wider awareness, inhibiting widespread uptake.
-However, the asset class has enjoyed explosive growth over the last three years, as corporates, municipalities, and now sovereign issuers have begun issuing debt with an explicitly ‘green’ label, and discernible best practices have begun to emerge.
-From a fringe position, green bonds have become a critical tool for channeling private sector capital into environmentally friendly projects, particularly around renewable energy and energy efficiency.
-Issuance surged to nearly US$100 billion in 2016 (Thompson-Reuters 2016).
+From their creation by the European Investment Bank in 2007 until 2014, green bonds were a niche financial product issued primarily by multilateral development banks to support green lending programs.
+Early green bonds lacked standardization and wider awareness, inhibiting widespread uptake.
+However, the asset class has enjoyed explosive growth over the last three years, as corporates, municipalities, and now sovereign issuers have begun issuing debt with an explicitly ‘green’ label have begun channeling substantial capital into environmentally-inflected, particularly around renewable energy and energy efficiency.
+Issuance surged to around US$80 billion in 2016 (Thompson-Reuters 2017).